 WELCOME AT Hindenburg ligne museum!

-The First World War differently.
+The First World War and the Battle of Arras differently.
 Discover one of the most impressive buildings of the Great War in Arras sector in a new Military Histroy Museum

 WW1 Military History Museum and local patrimony